rimuz/smudge/docs/stdlang.md

 |  3 | 1110xxxx 10xxxxxx 10xxxxxx |
 |  4 | 11110xxx 10xxxxxx 10xxxxxx 10xxxxxx |

-Where `x` is replaced with the Unicode's codepoint of the characters.
+Where `x`s are replaced with the Unicode's codepoint of the characters.
 This is why Smudge has two different methods to get the length of a string:
  - `len()` which will return the **size** of the string expressed in **bytes** (faster, **O(1)**).
  - `count()` which will return the **length** of the string expressed in **characters** (slower, **O(N)**).
-This is an example of one of those *magic* functions I've previously talk about.
+This is an example of one of those *charming* functions I've previously talk about.

-You should use `len()` only when working with ASCII strings or you need to obtain its memory size (in bytes).
+You should use `len()` only when working with ASCII strings or you need to obtain its real memory size (in bytes).

 #### Why UTF-8?
 And why not UTF-16, UTF-32, UCS-2 or other encondings?
 I've chosen UTF-8 because of its total compatibility with ASCII and because